kubernetes/enhancements/keps/sig-scheduling/5773-resourceslice-priority/README.md

     //
     // This field is optional and resource pool without a value
     // specified is assumed to have a priority of zero.
 This means
-    // that a negative value means that devices in the resource pool
+    // that devices in a resource pool with a negative value
     // will be evaluated after devices in resource pools without a
     // value specified.
     //